-Sport as a Part of Swiss Culture
+Sport As A Part of Swiss Culture

 Sports are an essential part of Swiss national culture.
 The most favorite activities in the country of the Alps are obviously skiing in winter and hiking in summer.
 Besides more than 40 international sports federations are headquartered in the cities of Switzerland.
-SUISSEPIC performed a small research on what sports are popular, where to go to start them and what athletes are well-known.

 Almost 25% Swiss men and women are involved in different types of sport activities: swimming, jogging, fitness, tennis, volleyball, hockey, football, etc. One in four people is an active member of 20,000 sports clubs.
 There are around 32,000 sports facilities.